Harris, fellow Democrats target Trump Supreme Court nominee on Obamacare

 “This is probably not about persuading each other, unless something really dramatic happens.
 All Republicans will vote yes and all Democrats will vote no,” Graham said.

-Democratic Senator Patrick Leahy condemned the Republican “mad rush” to fill the vacancy.

-“They see the ability to take the courts from being independent to making them instead an arm of the far right and the Republican Party, with the potential to accomplish in courts what they have failed to accomplish by votes in the halls of Congress.
-And at the top of the hit list is the Affordable Care Act,” Leahy said.

-Graham defended the Republican approach even while acknowledging that four years earlier they had refused to act on Obama’s nominee to fill a Supreme Court vacancy because it was an election year, and that no Supreme Court nominee had a confirmation process so close to an election.
+Graham defended the Republicans’ approach even while acknowledging that four years earlier they had refused to act on Obama’s nominee to fill a Supreme Court vacancy because it was an election year.
+There was nothing unconstitutional about proceeding now, Graham said.

-The Senate’s Republican leaders rejected Democratic pleas to delay the hearing over COVID-19 concerns.
+Senator Patrick Leahy condemned the “mad rush” to fill the vacancy, accusing Republicans of trying to turn the courts into “an arm of the far right and the Republican Party.”

-Due to the pandemic, Harris and some other senators participated remotely.
-Republican Senator Mike Lee attended in person nine days after revealing he head tested positive for the coronavirus, arriving wearing a light-blue surgical mask.
-He took off the mask while giving his opening statement.
+Republican Senator Mike Lee personally attended the hearing nine days after revealing he had tested positive for COVID-19.

+More than 20 people were arrested at the Supreme Court and Senate office buildings amid demonstrations for and against Barrett.

+Christian conservative activists hope the court will overturn the 1973 Roe v.
+Wade ruling that legalized abortion nationwide.
 Barrett is a devout Catholic who has expressed opposition to abortion.
-Christian conservative activists long have hoped for the court to overturn the landmark 1973 Roe v.
-Wade ruling that legalized abortion nationwide.

 “This nominee said she wants to get rid of the Affordable Care Act.
 The president wants to get rid of the Affordable Care Act,” Biden said.
 “Let’s keep our eye on the ball.”